yuzining/SL-AD/README.md

 ### 🚧 Repository Under Construction

-The implementation will be released after publication.
+The source code will be made publicly available upon acceptance of the manuscript.

 ### Planned Repository Structure